sabrina-code/SF_FullStack/README.md

 ### Author and License
 Sabrina Fan, 2019

-    Special thanks to Omar Patel, Julio Valdez, Peter Park, and the people at the UCLA Full-stack Web Development.
+    Special thanks to Professor Omar Patel, TA Julio Valdez, and Peter Park, and the people at the UCLA Full-stack Web Development.